ZBW-P/MLOP-Med_Image_Pred/README.md

   Our group plans to follow a similar approach as in the lab assignment:

-    - 1.**Initial Testing:**
+    1. **Initial Testing:**
       - Begin by testing the training speed for Reduced precision training and Gradient accumulation strategies depends on our model setup (May be larger).

-    - 3.**Model Setup:**
+    3. **Model Setup:**
       - Define our LLM model with a minimal size (pre-trained) to meet initial requirements.
 The model will leverage:
         - Reduced precision training
         - Gradient accumulation

-    - 4.**Potential Enhancements:**
+    4. **Potential Enhancements:**
       - Define our LLM model with a minimal size (pre-trained) to meet initial requirements.
 The model will leverage:
       If improved accuracy is required for our service in the future, we plan to explore parameter-efficient fine-tuning techniques such as LoRA to further accelerate training and enhance the LLM’s derivation performance.

 ---